 I luv !+ _-_3R3. !+ B3 +_-_3 b3$+ Y0. !t is a very good learning environment it is an atmosphere filled with great teachers wonderful academics and terrific interactions with everybody with in this tightly-knit community.
 Over all my experiences here have been nothing less than phenomenal in addition they have greatly prepared me for my college learning process.
 Its diversity has helped me accept my peers and their backgrounds/ individual situations.
 Lastly Sharon High School is a blue ribbon school which means it is a recognized high achieving school by US Department of Education.

 Sharon High School is a public high school in Town of Sharon.
 The principal of Sharon High School is Jose Libano.
-1,151 students attend Sharon High School and identify as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-8% of the 1,151 students here are paying reduced lunch prices.
+1,151 children attend Sharon High School and identify as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+8% of the 1,151 students here get reduced lunch prices.
 The ratio of students to teachers at Sharon High School is 13:1.
 Canton High School is one of the nearest high schools.

 - Computer arts